RXNT/ES6-NodeJS-Express-Seed/readme.md

 # Create new Student API using SqlServer

-We will follow the instructions by adding a `Student` registartion API which will connect to mongodb
+We will follow the instructions by adding a `Student` registration API which will connect to mongodb

 1. Add new `student.dal.js` file under `api\dal` folder